 Google will also now allow your practice to post temporary hours.
 If you have a schedule change or a holiday pop-up, you can let your patients know via Google’s posted hours.

 All of these updates make the experience better for you and your patients.

 If you’re looking to bring in more qualified patients to your dental practice, the answer is clear.
-Use Google My Business.
+Use Google Business Profile.

 Gearing consistent dental marketing techniques to potential patients is bound to grow your practice.
-Use Google My Business to interact with those patients more and create a clear brand for your dental practice.
+Use Google Business Profile to interact with those patients more and create a clear brand for your dental practice.

 If dental marketing isn’t your strong suit or you just need help getting started, you can count on us at Search Business Group.
 We can help you strengthen your dental SEO practices and get more qualified patients for your practice.